jdlib/deepdive/UserGuide.md

     .size(4);
 ```

-These two calls of `expectThat` return a `deepdive.actual.lang.StringActual` and a `deepdive.actual.util.MapActual`
+These two calls of `expectThat` return a `deepdive.actual.java.lang.StringActual` and a `deepdive.actual.java.util.MapActual`
 object which provide type specific assertion methods.
 Both are derived from `deepdive.actual.Actual`.
 But given the factory methods in `ExpectThat` you will rarely need to create an `Actual` object by yourself.

 #### Diving Deep

-Besides methods to test expectations `Actual` classes may provide additional methods which return
+Besides methods to test expectations on a value, `Actual` classes may provide additional methods which return
 other `Actual` objects.
 This allows you to dive deep into subproperties of the starting actual value.
 We
 recommend to use indentation to clarify when switching of `Actual` objects takes place: